A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 MCPHERSON: Because it was loud and bad (laughter).
 But...

 GROSS: And they don't shut things down for aesthetic reasons.
-They set it down for others.
+They shut it down for others.

 MCPHERSON: McAlester police, they don't have - you know, there's not a lot going on.
 So when kids with skateboards show up and distortion boxes and - singing songs by people from England, I don't know.
 They wanted to shut her down.
 But I - so I just remember my mom.
 I didn't even know she was there, but she was there.
 And she went over and talked to them and said, let these kids play.